eamena-project/eamenaR/README.md

   <em>screenshot of the Reference Data Manager, parent node Cultural Period</em>
 </p>

-The start date and end date are stored in the `ScopeNote` of each cultural periods and subperiods
+These latters (start date and end date) are stored in the `scopeNote` of each cultural periods and subperiods

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/time-cultural-periods-rdm-1.png" width="550">